 Walking down from the top through colossal Jefferies Pine, Cedar and Sugar Pine.

 Another super-classic at Lover's Leap is The Line, a three-pitch 5.9.
-Here is Cathy calmly placing a micro cam just below the route's crux.
+Here is Cathy placing a micro cam just below the route's crux.
 Andrew Burr calls this the “Direttissima from your dreams" in his Classic Climbs article in Climbing magazine.
 This is the Comici line of Lover's Leap.
 A route that follows the line of a falling drop of water.

 Cathy leading the summit overlaps on the third pitch of The Line.